-Last 25% of the Soybeans to plant as those farms have had frequent rains
+Late-month , Planted last 25% of the Soybeans on farms that had frequent rains

 CORN | SOYBEANS

-The Big news for Corn and Soybeans are the rising market prices.
+The Big news for Corn and Soybeans are the market prices.

-World grain production problems in Brazil, and now concerns for the corn crop here in the US, and very high exports of grain are driving market demand.
+World grain production problems in Brazil, and now concerns for the crop here in the US, and very high exports of grain has driven market demand.